Thepowerofagod/Blue-Team/README.md

 You could as an example in this connect this directly via a ethernet cable physically into your router and or firewall depending on what it is you're using and assign it its own network like we have here
 VLAN:
 Another option of these villans that you can see here villans virtual LANs.
 1These are commonly used to isolate networks villans are the logical separation of networks instead of physical.
 And they use tags included in the packets that are sent between the devices on the network in order to determine that they are separate

+Wi-Fi you will need a router and or access point that supports something called a ip isolation and it will need to support multiple SSIDs on the same access point.

 ## Vulnerability Scanner
 - Nessus: https://www.tenable.com/products/nessus/nessus-essentials